gcruzgar/UKsurvey/README.md

      pidp  a_hhsize  b_hhsize  c_hhsize  d_hhsize  e_hhsize  f_hhsize  g_hhsize
 0  280165        -9         3         3         3         3         4         4
 ```
+So in the example above, the household was recruited in wave 2 and stayed for the rest of the study.
+The household size increased between wave 5 and wave 6.
+The same can be done for any household number and any variable in __hhsresp.tab__.

 ### Mapping Survey to Census